 This is a two-part seminar-style professional development opportunity taken over the fall and spring semesters.
 The seminar provides educators with a foundation for creating a Holocaust curriculum with direct connections to the Common Core Standards.

-- Explore the role of the memory and witness in history, specifically the history of the Holocaust.
+- Explore the relationship between discovery and action in history, specifically the history of the Holocaust.

-- Design a Holocaust curriculum based on the theme Memories Spoken and Heard: Intersecting Perspectives on the Holocaust.
+- Design a Holocaust curriculum based on the theme Through Discovery to Action: Making Meaning from Memory.